Chatteris

 The parish of Chatteris is large, covering 6,099 hectares, and for much of its history was a raised island in the low-lying wetland of the Fens.
 Mentioned in the Domesday Book of 1086, the town has evidence of settlement from the Neolithic period.
 After several fires in the 18th and 19th centuries, the majority of the town's housing dates from the late Victorian period onwards, with the tower of the parish church the only medieval building remaining.

 Following the draining of the Fens, beginning in the 17th century and completed in the 19th century, the town's economy has been based on agriculture and related industry.
 Due to its proximity to Cambridge, Huntingdon and Peterborough, the town has emerged as a commuter town.
 The town had a population of 11,011 at the time of the United Kingdom Census 2021.

+Toponymy

+The origin of the name Chatteris is uncertain.
+The name is first attested in a charter of 974 (in a fourteenth-century copy), as Cæateric and in the Domesday Book of 1086 as Catriz, Cietriz, Cetriz and Cateriz.
+The Cambridge Dictionary of English Place-Names derives the name from a putatively Old English personal name Ceatta and a word *ric ("ridge"), thus meaning "Ceatta's ridge".
+Others have suggested, however, that the name derives from a Common Brittonic word corresponding to modern Welsh coed ("wood") compounded with Common Brittonic *rïcc ("groove"), though Richard Coates and Andrew Breeze characterise this interpretation as "frankly [...] most uncertain").
+Others again suggest that name probably derives from the Celtic Cedrid – Ced meaning a wood and Rid, a ford, although it may also derive from "cader", meaning hill fort, suggesting a similar site to the nearby Stonea Camp.

 History

-Toponymy and early history
+Prehistory and early history

-Chatteris's name probably derives from the Celtic Cedrid – Ced meaning a wood and Rid, a ford, although it may also derive from "cader", meaning hill fort, suggesting a similar site to the nearby Stonea Camp.
-The town was mentioned in the Domesday Book as "Cetriz" and "Cateriz".

 Archaeological evidence has been found of Neolithic, Bronze Age and Iron Age settlements in the area, and Chatteris possesses what has been interpreted as the only upstanding Neolithic boundaries in Fenland.
 Saxon evidence is less well preserved, although in 679, Hunna, the chaplain to Æthelthryth of Ely built a hermitage on Honey Hill.
-More apocryphically, Chatteris is reputed to have been the last refuge of Boudica as she fled from the Romans.
+More apocryphally, Chatteris is reputed to have been the last refuge of Boudica as she fled from the Romans.